actions/actions-runner-controller/README.md

 In contrast, the standard autoscaling requires you to wait next sync period to add insufficient runners.
 You can definitely shorten the sync period to make the standard autoscaling more responsive.
-But doing so eventually result in the controller not functional due to GitHub API rate limit.
+But doing so eventually results in the controller not being functional due to it being rated limited by the GitHub API.

 > You can learn the implementation details in [#282](https://github.com/actions-runner-controller/actions-runner-controller/pull/282)